Cross border attacks in Sabah: Attack strategy

 The tactics are different, and are based on the motives of individual groups.
 Generally, the Moro pirate and militants will attack and escape to the Malaysia–Philippines border or any nearby islands when their activities are spotted by the security forces.
 Both the pirates and militants will usually steal boat engines, food and other useful things that can be sold.
 In certain cases, they also attack towns, killing innocent civilians and kidnapping them as shown in the Lahad Datu and Semporna attacks.
 The Filipino illegal immigrants play an important role in helping them by providing information on their next target.
-Due to the increase security patrol by the Malaysian Armed Forces, the militants group such as the Abu Sayyaf has change their tactics by attacking and abducting foreign vessel crews.
+Due to the increase security patrol by the Malaysian Armed Forces, the militants group such as the Abu Sayyaf has changed their tactics by attacking and abducting foreign vessel crews.
 Many of those who fleeing from the Philippine military operation in the southern Philippines also sneaking into Sabah with new tactics by entering the state in a small group to avoid from being detected as suspicious by the Malaysian security forces, this was discovered following the tip-off from local villagers who saw many new suspicious people coming into their village from the sea shortly after the continuous military operation.
 Many of them are believed to be member of militants and kidnapping groups.